 Thousands of people, both LGBT and families, celebrated Eastbourne’s very first Mardi Gras Pride event on 22nd July 2017.
 I was very proud to support this Pride event with my husband Michael, our Miniature Schnauzer and … my books.

-The event was organised by Bourne Out LGBT Eastbourne, a gay social group.
-Earlier this year I read an article in GScene magazine that Bourne Out would be organising their first ever Pride event and they were asking people to get involved.
-I contacted them by email and at the same time became a Bourne Out LGBT member through their website.
+The event was organised by Bourne Out LGBT Eastbourne.
+Earlier this year I read an article in GScene magazine that Bourne Out would be organising their first ever Pride event and they were asking people to get involved, so I contacted them via email.
 I got in touch with Stephen Halbhuber and I applied for a stall.
 Soon thereafter Stephen was able to confirm that the application had been successful and so it happened that I would be at Mardi Gras – Eastbourne Pride!

 The event was opened by LGBT activist and campaigner Peter Tatchell.
 Peter spoke to the Eastbourne Herald and said: “Eastbourne Pride exceeded all expectations.
 The public response to the parade on the seafront was enthusiastic and supportive.
 Numbers attending were high for a first Pride”.